LasAtt/prattle.js/README.md

 prattle.js
 ==========

 NodeJS webchat application.
 Current version is a basic realtime chat where you can choose an username.
 More features to come.
-Try the project out at https://serd.io/prattle

 Technologies used
 -----------------